Luke0094/A-Better-Way-Through-Internet/README.md

 You can downloading it from here (remember to extract): [tampermonkey-backup-chrome-2024-06-19T13-41-26-906Z.zip](https://github.com/user-attachments/files/15901739/tampermonkey-backup-chrome-2024-06-19T13-41-26-906Z.zip)

-*This step will import various user scripts such a " Ultra Popup Blocker" and few other useful script.*
+*This step will import various user scripts such as "Ultra Popup Blocker" and few other useful script.*

 *What else is included:*